-15 Amazing Decades of Breakfast
+15 Decades Of Breakfast

 From simple porridge in the 1800s to protein-packed smoothie bowls today, breakfast has transformed in fascinating ways over the last 150 years!

 Discover how cultural shifts, technological advancements, and changing taste preferences shaped the morning meal we know and love.
-This culinary journey takes you through the last 15 decades, exploring the iconic breakfast dishes that defined an era.

 1. 1880s – Hearty Porridge